white-richard/Git-Merge-Conflicts-CS425/instructions.typ

 Steps for the Repo Owner:

-+ Fork the repository on GitHub.
++ Fork the repository on GitHub, *make sure to select 'Copy the main branch only'* or you will not get all of the provided code.
 + In your fork: Settings -> Collaborators -> add teammates with write access.
 + (Optional but recommended) Protect `main` so merges require PRs, approvals, and passing status checks.